mckennapsean/dissertation/content/02-background.md

 such the methods and recommendations may overlap across fields.
-The body of software engineering research is vast, with core components such as how to generate requirements (necessary properties for something to solve real-world problems), general design principles such as managing data and events to function or object-oriented code, and testing, management, maintenance, and associated economics for software engineering [@Abran2001].
-In other words, software engineering involves many aspects from how to write good, effective code to managing teams, business practices, and working with clients or customers.
+The body of software engineering research is vast, with core components such as how to generate requirements (necessary properties for something to solve real-world problems); general design principles such as managing data and events to function or object-oriented code; and testing, management, maintenance, and associated economics for software engineering [@Abran2001].
+In other words, software engineering involves many aspects from how to write good, effective code to managing teams; business practices; and working with clients or customers.
 All these concepts and associated methods can often relate to the field of visualization design, and software engineering can incorporate design and research methods into their processes as well [@Peffers2007].
 However, the